 Reactive Arthritis and Prostatitis/CPPS

-Chronic Prostatitis is a symptom of Reactive Arthritis (also known as Reiter’s Syndrome), although you are unlikely to have reactive arthritis without many other symptoms.
+Chronic Prostatitis can be a symptom of Reactive Arthritis (also known as Reiter’s Syndrome), although you are unlikely to have reactive arthritis without many other symptoms.

 Reactive Arthritis (RA) is a chronic form of inflammatory arthritis wherein the following three conditions are combined: